 following the verification meeting, notify the DCCKI Registration Authority whether the identity of the individual has been successfully verified.

-All other procedural steps required by which nominated individuals may become DCCKI Senior Responsible Officers and/or DCCKI Authorised Responsible Officers in order to act on behalf of a Party, RDP or DCC Service Provider (acting on behalf of the DCC) in respect of DCCKI Services and DCCKI Repository Services are as set out in the DCCKI RAPP.

 Provided that the DCC need not repeat these processes in relation to an individual for the purposes of verifying their identity for the purposes of becoming a DCCKI SRO and/or DCCKI ARO where the required verification processes have already been carried out for the purposes of identifying them as being an SMKI SRO and/or SMKI ARO respectively.

 The DCC and any Party or RDP may agree that any action taken by either of them prior to the date of the designation of this SMKI RAPP shall, if the equivalent action taken after that date would have satisfied a requirement of this SMKI RAPP for the purposes of appointing a DCCKI ARO or DCCKI SRO, be treated as if it had taken place after that date.